Our Criminal Justice System Won't Stop The Next Bois Locker Room

 It’s been over three weeks since students of an elite South Delhi school exchanged photos and lewd comments about their female classmates on the ‘Bois Locker Room’, a now-infamous Instagram group chat.
 The incident provoked widespread condemnation on social media.
 As women expressed their anger, it became clear that—as with every public moment of reckoning in the #MeToo era—almost everyone had a Bois Locker Room story of their own.
 This was followed by calls for legal action to be taken against the boys involved, most of them underage.
 A common thread in all of the responses was the urge for some sort of justice to be served.

 But what does tipping the scales really look like?
-Is it a police action, imprisonment, or being produced in a court of law?
+Is it police action, imprisonment, or being produced in a court of law?
 Should we be pushing for the school to take disciplinary measures, or is naming and shaming on social media enough of a deterrent?
 Arti Mohan and Saumya Dadoo are two women among a small but growing community in India that believes such punitive responses might actually be doing more harm than good.

 Mohan is a lawyer and restorative justice program officer at the Counsel to Secure Justice (CSJ), an organisation that works with children harmed by violence in India and is exploring restorative justice as a viable response.
 She has designed and facilitated restorative processes for children in conflict with law, working with both, people who’ve been harmed and people who’ve caused harm.
-She has been a lawyer for children who’ve been abused and also spent time working with adult women in prisons across the country.
+She has been a lawyer for children who have been abused and also spent time working with adult women in prisons across the country.
 Dadoo is a feminist legal researcher with interests in prison history and criminal justice.
 She runs the Detention Solidarity Network (DetSolNet), an online space to critically engage with the structures and experiences of detention in India.
 She has previously worked on prison reform and violence against women.

 They’re mapping the blueprint for a better, more empathetic world.
 Below, the two discuss the dangers of call-out culture, the legacy of the #MeToo movement, the gaps in our existing criminal justice system, and a promising alternative.

 What were your instinctive thoughts on hearing about the Bois Locker Room?
-Did they later evolve based on the your experiences and the kind of work you do?
+Did they later evolve based on your experiences and the kind of work you do?

 Saumya Dadoo (SD): My first response was of course a lot of anger in looking at the kinds of conversations the boys were having.
 I was also very frustrated at the backlash on social media towards women who were feeling angry about the case—it made me wonder why we don’t have space for women’s rage.
 And eventually when the public sentiment shifted towards shaming and calls for punitive responses, what I thought more about was how, as a country, our only way of thinking that we are taking gender-based violence and rape culture seriously is if the police are involved, or if there is some form of conviction in a court of law.